blockcypher/bcwallet/README.md

 **Q: Why is an HD wallet important?**

-A: The best practice in bitcoin is to [use a new address for every transaction](https://bitcoin.org/en/protect-your-privacy) (including the change address your wallet when you send funds).
+A: The best practice in bitcoin is to [use a new address for every transaction](https://bitcoin.org/en/protect-your-privacy) (including the change address your wallet specifies when you send funds to someone else).
 This is for both personal/network privacy as well as clarity in determining who has paid you.

-Addresses correspond to private keys and are free to create, but the private key used to create an address must be saved or those funds are lost forever.
-This creates a serious and difficult key management problem, as each transaction means you have to store a new key.
+Addresses correspond to private keys and are free to create, but the private key used to create an address must be saved or those funds will be lost forever.
+This creates a difficult key management problem, as each transaction means you have to store a new key.
 If you backup your keypool today and then do a bunch of transactions tomorrow (which your wallet generates new keys for), those new keys will not be included in your original backup.
 You could have a diligent backup and still lose funds!

 All of these problems are solved with HD wallets.
 Just backup your master private key once and you're set forever.